krbarounis/Amazon_Reviews_NLP_Project/README.md

 Here we only discuss our initial and final models.
 For a look at the additional models we tested, please see the python notebook titled Supervised_Models.

 1. Dummy Classifier:
-- The Dummy Classifier acheieved an accuracy score of 20%, given our data is distributed across 5 rating categories.
+- The Dummy Classifier acheieved an accuracy score of 20%, given our data is distributed across 5 rating categories

 2. Multinomial Naive Bayes
 - The Multinomial Naive Bayes model was able to achieve the highest accuracy score of 47%